Wedding Information and Frequently Asked Questions

 - 7 Wedding Blessings - At the time in the ceremony, Rabbi Sarah will invite all 7 Blessing participants to come under the chuppah to offer the blessings.
 If they are standing during the ceremony they will come under the chuppah from where they are standing - or come up from their seats.
 Rabbi Sarah will provide a copy of the readings for them to use.
 Please notify participants in advance what they are reading and what number reader they are.
 Once 7 Blessings are complete Rabbi Sarah will thank them and they will return to their positions or their seats.
 Option to use a standing mic or handheld mic for readers.
 Readers may hold the cup of wine as they reach read their blessing.
 May have more than one reader for each blessing.
 Other options: to have a standing microphone placed in from or to the side of the chuppah for readers to go up to.

-- Circling: Once escorted down the aisle, partner one will wait for partner 2 in front of the chuppah until partner 2 arrives.
-Circling is done in front of the chuppah.
+- Circling: Once escorted down the aisle, partner 1 will wait for partner 2 in front of the chuppah until partner 2 arrives.
+Then each partner will circle the other partner counter clockwise.
+This is an ancient tradition symbolic of sealing protection around another person.
+Circling is done in front of the chuppah as an extension of the processional.
 Options to for circling 7 times or 3, 3, and 1 (each circling 3 times with 1 as a “do-si-do” or around the interior or exterior of the chuppah together).
 Rabbi Sarah will review these options and how to do it.
 Once the couple has completed the circles they will come under the chuppah and stand in front of Rabbi Sarah.
 Music should continue through the circling.
 Rabbi Sarah will wait for the music to fade out before inviting guests to be seated and offering the opening remarks.

 - Sides for the Wedding Couple - In a Jewish Wedding the groom is on the left and the bride is on the right (when facing the chuppah) which is different from most weddings in movies and most Christian weddings.
 However, it is up to the couple where they would like to stand during the ceremony.